tahoma2d/tahoma2d/doc/how_to_build_linux.md

 ```

 Notes:
-* It's possible we also need libgsl2 (or maybe libopenbias-dev)
+* It's possible we also need libgsl2 (or maybe libopenblas-dev)

 ### Installing required packages on RedHat / CentOS